containerd/containerd/docs/snapshotters/erofs.md

  - Improved image unpacking performance (~14% for WordPress image with the latest erofs-utils 1.8.2) due to reduced metadata overhead;

- - Full data protection for each snapshot using the S_IMMUTABLE file attribute or fsverity.
-Currently, fsverity can only protect blob data in the content store;
+ - Full data protection for each snapshot using the FS_IMMUTABLE_FL file attribute and fsverity.
+EROFS uses FS_IMMUTABLE_FL and fsverity to protect each EROFS layer blob, ensuring the mounted tree remains immutable.
+However, since FS_IMMUTABLE_FL and fsverity protect individual files rather than a sub-filesystem tree, other snapshotter implementations like the overlayfs snapshotter are not quite applicable due to less efficiency at least;

  - Parallel unpacking can be supported in a more reliable way (fsync) compared to the overlayfs snapshotter (syncfs);